 AARP state offices are now working to pass the CARE Act, with two states out in front.

-In Oklahoma, AARP fought successfully for 872,000 family caregivers, passing Senate Bill 1536 – the state version of the CARE Act.
+In Oklahoma, AARP fought successfully for 872,000 family caregivers, passing Senate Bill 1536 - the state version of the CARE Act.
 The measure was signed into law by Gov. Mary Fallin.
-A new survey shows overwhelming support for the CARE Act among Oklahomans:
+A new survey shows OK-Caregiving-SURVEY-Infographic for the CARE Act among Oklahomans:

 - Nearly all (98.1 percent) likely Oklahoma voters surveyed think it's important for hospital personnel to explain and demonstrate any medical or nursing tasks that family caregivers would need to perform after a patient returns home.